 Information for Manitobans with Disabilities

-Information for Manitobans with Disabilities is a web-based tool that is located on the Government of Manitoba-Family Services website.
+Information for Manitobans with Disabilities is a web-based tool that is located on the Government of Manitoba-Department of Families website.
 The web-based tool provides multiple fact sheets for Manitobans with disabilities to refer to in order to gain information about services and programs available to them.
 Each fact sheet acts as a starting guide to help Manitobans with disabilities and their families navigate their way through Manitoba services and programs.

 To view the fact sheets on the Government of Manitoba website, please visit: http://www.gov.mb.ca/fs/imd/